Progress towards a legally binding global climate agreement

-In addition, under the Durban Platform a workplan has been launched to explore ways to raise the level of ambition of global emission reductions for 2020.
-This applies to all countries.
-The EU has set out several ways in which ambition could be raised.
+In addition, under the Durban Platform ways are being explored to raise the level of ambition of global emission reductions for 2020.
+This work is relevant to all countries.
+The EU has set out several ways in which international ambition could be raised.
 The targets of countries taking part in the second Kyoto period will be revisited in 2014.

 The following sections summarise the outcomes of recent UN climate conferences.

 The Copenhagen Accord is a non-binding document which was negotiated by the leaders of a group of some 30 major developed and developing countries in the final hours of the 2009 Copenhagen climate change conference.
-The Accord was not adopted as a UN decision but was endorsed by 141 UNFCCC Parties.
+The Accord was not adopted as a UN decision but has been endorsed by over 140 UNFCCC Parties.